 3) I feel like therapy has made me a better person overall.

-This young lady continues to seek help from a professional because it has helped her to see and think differently during certain situations.
+This young lady continues to seek help from a professional because it has helped her see and think differently during certain situations.
 It has also enabled her to live a fuller, more enjoyable life.
-In fact, research has shown most people who seek help feel better afterward.
+Research has shown most people who seek help feel better afterward.

-Mental Health issues are real, no matter how much one tries to suppress it.
-There is no need to be ashamed, According to Mental Health America, 1 out of 5 adults have a mental health condition, which translates to over 40 million people.
-Remember: a mental illness affects the way we interact and relate with others, how we make decisions and how we handle stress levels.
+Mental Health issues are real, no matter how much one tries to suppress them.
+According to Mental Health America, there is no need to be ashamed; 1 out of 5 adults have a mental health condition, which translates to over 40 million people.
+Remember: a mental illness affects how we interact and relate with others, make decisions, and handle stress levels.

 For professional assistance with mental health, check out Mental Health America.

 If you have health insurance, look into your coverage to find out about deductibles and if you are covered to seek help from a mental health professional.